ms/buildtogether.tech/src/research.md

 Most of these studies' subjects are <span i="WEIRD">WEIRD</span>.
 :   They are from Western, Education, Industrialized, Rich, and Democratic
-    societies <cite>Henrich2010</cite>, and may not be representative of the other 99% of humanity.
+    societies [% b Henrich2010 %], and may not be representative of the other 99% of humanity.

 The data we have doesn't capture everything.
-:   <cite>Aranda2009</cite> found that in every one of the bugs they traced,
+:   [% b Aranda2009 %] found that in every one of the bugs they traced,
     some key insight or action wasn't captured digitally.
-Similarly,
-    <cite>Herzig2013</cite> carefully examined thousands of bug reports from
-    several projects and found that many mis-report themselves in ways that will inevitably skew the results of simplistic analysis.
+Similarly, [% b Herzig2013 %] carefully examined thousands of bug reports from several projects and found that many mis-report themselves in ways that will inevitably skew the results of simplistic analysis.